‘It’s just hell there’: Russia still pounds eastern Ukraine

-KYIV, Ukraine (AP) — Russia’s military machine persevered in its ferocious effort to grind down Ukraine’s defenses Monday, as the war’s consequences for food and fuel supplies increasingly weighed on minds around the globe after warnings that the fighting could go on for years.
+KYIV, Ukraine (AP) — Russia’s military was grinding down Ukraine’s defenses on Monday, with combat in eastern areas entering a “decisive” phase, as the war’s consequences for food and fuel supplies increasingly weighed on minds around the globe.

 In Ukraine’s eastern Luhansk region, which in recent weeks has become the focal point of Moscow’s attempt to impose its will on its neighbor, battles raged for the control of multiple villages, the local governor said.

+Maliar said in televised remarks that “without exaggeration, decisive battles are taking place” in the area, where Ukrainian forces are desperately trying to avoid being encircled.

+“We must understand that the enemy has an advantage both in terms of personnel and weapons, so the situation is extremely difficult.
+And at this very minute these decisive battles are ongoing at the maximum intensity,” Maliar added.

-The villages are around Sievierodonetsk and Lysychansk, two cities in the Luhansk region yet to be captured by the Russians, according to Luhansk governor Serhiy Haidai.
+The villages where combat is fierce are around Sievierodonetsk and Lysychansk, two cities in the Luhansk region yet to be captured by the Russians, according to Luhansk governor Serhiy Haidai.

 Russian shelling and airstrikes on the industrial outskirts of Sievierodonetsk have intensified, he said.

-Note: A previous version of this story was corrected to show that the spelling of the Russian defense ministry spokesman’s last name is Konashenkov, not Konahsenkov.